burespe1/semantic-dictionary/drafts/DR_EU_2024-490/trip-plan-computation-cycle-network-cycle-tracks-cycle-lanes-bus-and-cycle-lanes-on-road-shared-with-vehicles-on-path-shared-wit.md

 subcategory: Trip plan computation
 ---

-**Trip plan computation – _cycle network (cycle tracks, cycle lanes, bus-and-cycle lanes, on-road shared with vehicles, on-path shared with pedestrians_** the minimum information required for describing the topological structure and attributes of cycle networks, essential for trip plan computation purposes.

 >There is no dedicated-reference European data standard for this data category.
 Cycling Network is standardised by ISO TC204 (GDF standard) and as mentioned here only partially by INSPIRE.
 The classes/attributes of the INSPIRE data specification can to a certain extent be used for segregated cycle streets that are parts of/adjacent to road networks, i.e., road segments the FormOfWayValue of which is bicycleRoad.